themerdev/themer/README.md

 ## Installation

     mkdir my-dotfiles && cd my-dotfiles
-    yarn add themer # or npm install --save themer
+    npm install themer

-If you do not keep your dotfiles under version control, you can simply install themer globally with `yarn global add themer` (or `npm -g install themer`).
+If you do not keep your dotfiles under version control, you can simply install themer globally with `npm -g install themer`.

 ## Usage